 - Often located in the creases of your elbows or knees, but can be located anywhere

-- Dry, itchy, scaly skin (could be described as leathery)
+- Dry, itchy, scaly skin

 Risk Factors